-Calculating means from medians, range and interquartile range Hozo et al, Bland and Wan et al also derive their equations in their respective papers.
+Calculating means from medians, range and interquartile range Hozo et al, Bland, Wan et al and Luo et al also derive their equations in their respective papers.

-Calculating an SD from a 95% confidence interval: This was derived earlier and in my next blog post I will give more details.
+Calculating an SD from a 95% confidence interval:

+This was derived earlier in post D3 and in my next blog post I will give more details.

 What about the t-value?

 This came from a t-distribution table (Figure 4).